germany insider facts

 Children under the age 6 are free, kids from age 6 to 11 get a 50% reduction.
 The Youth Pass is for the youngsters from 12 to 25, and only for the 2nd class.

-The German Rail pass does not cover seat reservations, although I would highly recommend to make reservations for the InterCityExpress trains.
+The German Rail Pass pass does not cover seat reservations, although I would highly recommend to make reservations for the InterCityExpress trains.
 It is not that expensive, but your own seat really makes the difference in a full train.

 Once you know your travel date, you can purchase a seat reservation ticket from any railway station in Germany, or online from the Deutsche Bahn website.